 Frank also played many gigs as a solo act, he was the support artist for Julian Cope on his ‘An audience with the Cope tour’ of Irish Castles in 1993.
 Frank is also a sound engineer and in the 90s he worked with a number of artists in the Galway area as a live sound engineer at their gigs.

 In 2000 Frank moved to Barcelona where he was a DJ and made his own electronic music under the name 3Bass.
-He collaborated with other musicians to make some timeless tunes.
+He collaborated with other musicians, including singer and flutist Amy Ahern, to make some timeless tunes.